On this page:

 - In-person services are available Monday-Friday, 8am-5pm.

-Once inside in the E17 entryway, hold the QR code six inches in front of the scanner in the self-service kiosk and follow the on-screen instructions.
+Hold the QR code six inches in front of the scanner on the self-service kiosk and follow the on-screen instructions.
 Your new card will take 2-3 minutes to print.
 Once your new card is printed, any previous MIT ID card will become invalid for use.